grandrea/crosslinking-ms-tutorial/README.md

 What consequences does this have for experimental design?

-In the upload tab, go to "sequence annotations  " and upload the file XXX.csv.
+In the upload tab, go to "sequence annotations  " and upload the file sequence_annotations.csv.
 In the "annotation" tab at the top, toggle annotations on.
 You should now see domains highlighted on the sequence.

 In this case, we used a custom sequence annotation file (sequence_annotations.csv), as our proteins are recombinant and we searched with an in-house sequence file containing the tags.
 For proteins with uniprot IDs in the sequence file headers, xiview will automatically download this information from uniprot.